 Personalize the message!
 The message should sound like it’s being sent manually and that the individual recruiter keeps following up because they are ultra-interested in a specific candidate.
 This approach will be more likely to yield results.

 Set up your messages to send automatically.
 Avoid a manual route, if you can.
 It’s time-consuming and will have more chance of human error.
 At the very least use the scheduling tool in Outlook to send out messages in advance.
-However, most modern ATS/CRM providers should offer the functionality to be able to do this automatically to save you a bunch of time and stress.
+However, most modern ATS/CRM providers now offer the functionality to be able to do this automatically to save you a bunch of time and stress.

 Keep follow-up messages short and sweet.
 Your initial reach out can provide a longer overview of your organization, the opportunity and why you think the candidate would be a good fit.
 However, follow-up messages in the campaign should be kept shorter and should ideally be attached to the initial thread or outreach message.
 Something like, “Hi [Candidate], wondering if you’ve had the time to give this some thought?
 Let me know if you’d like to connect this week to hear more,” can work quite well.